 “…I was standing beside his bed and he was sitting up between the sheets, clad in his underwear, with a great portfolio in his hands.

 ‘Beauty and the beast… Loneliness… Old Grocery Horse… Brook’n Bridge’

 Then I was lying half asleep in the cold lower level of the Pennsylvania Station, staring at the morning ‘Tribune’ and waiting for the four o’clock train.”

-With Nick caraway, Fitzgerald has portrayed undertone of homosexuality.
+With Nick Caraway, Fitzgerald has portrayed an undertone of homosexuality.
 This scene is the period of four hours between Nick’s departure from the party and waiting for the train.
 Nick sees Mackee as a feminine man, feels attraction towards him, and follows him to his bed room while Mackee sleeps.

 Undertone adds depth to a literary work.
-Not only it enhances writing but also develops interest of the readers to get an insight into the mind of a writer.
+Not only does it enhance writing, but it also develops interest of the readers to get an insight into the mind of a writer.
 Failing to convince their readers of their themes, writers and poets substitute direct persuasion with skeptical undertone of teaching.
-Just like tone, it could be cheery, fearful, threatening or optimistic, etc. Besides that, it gives the readers an understanding of characters, their emotions, and conflicts in a literary piece.
+Just like tone, it could be cheery, fearful, threatening, or optimistic, etc. Besides that, it gives the readers an understanding of the characters, their emotions, and conflicts in a literary piece.